-The Real Haunted Houses
+The Real Haunted Houses #1: Destrehan Plantation

 Haw Branch Plantation

 Perthshire, Scotland – Major Robert Steuart lived in this house for years after inheriting it.
-He was a dog lover and in his will he specified that he would come back after death as one of his dogs.
-Once he died, the heir to his estate didn’t like the idea of their uncle coming back to live with them, so had all the dogs shot.
+He was a dog lover and in his will, he specified that he would come back after death as one of his dogs.
+Once he died, the heir to his estate didn’t like the idea of their uncle coming back to live with them, so he had all the dogs shot.
 This left the Major without a vessel to return to and was forced to roam the house as a spirit.
 Voices and explosions have been heard in the house.
 It was eventually lost to fire and destroyed.
 More…

 The Whaley House

 San Diego, California – You may have heard of this one in your search for real haunted houses.
-It was built on the site of an old gallows upon which a man named Yankee Jim was hanged.
+It was built on the site of an old gallows where a man named Yankee Jim was hanged.
 After the house was built in 1857, the family would hear heavy footfalls which they claimed were those of Yankee Jim.
 The Whaley’s had six children, of which one committed suicide in 1885.
-She’d been abandoned by her groom who supposedly only married her for money .
+She’d been abandoned by her groom who supposedly only married her for money.
 The young woman couldn’t live with the ensuing embarrassment.
 There are many ghosts who supposedly haunt the Whaley House and the above are but two of them.
 To find out more and to get a glimpse of the ghosts for yourself, the Whaley House offers tours for a reasonable price.

 Jennie Wade House

 Gettysburg, Pennsylvania – Jennie Wade was a civilian, killed in the Civil War when a stray bullet passed through her home and struck her in the back.
 She was baking bread at the time she was killed.
 The house on Baltimore street happened to be situated in the thick of the fighting and she was hit by a stray bullet in a somewhat freakish way.
 Soldiers had warned her and her sister’s family to leave the house as they were in danger, but the folks unfortunately refused.
 The house is now a museum, open for tours.
-Apparitions, cold spots and inexplicable smells have been experienced in the house, among other things.
+Apparitions, cold spots, and inexplicable smells have been experienced in the house, among other things.
 More…

 Winchester Mystery House